Solas Nua's CIFF@Home with NYU DC Dialogues presents Out of Place.

 A pre-recorded Q&A with director Graham Patterson will air on June 28th.
 The discussion will be moderated by Maedhbh Mc Cullagh, Director of the Capital Irish Film Festival.

-Registration will give you access to an on-demand film link to view ahead of the live Q&A discussion.
+Registration will give you access to an on-demand film link to view Out of Place ahead of the Q&A discussion, which will only be accessible via Zoom on June 28th.

 Exploring music made at a local level, this film follows a variety of musicians as they try to navigate their changing city, in an attempt to find places to create, perform and connect with others.
 This proves difficult as space provided for culture is always shrinking, turning the act of music-making into an act of defiance.